CasuallyPassingBy/Maths-Notes-md/Notes/Angular Momentum in Classical Mechanics.md

 ### Kepler's Second Law
 As each planet moves around the sun, a line drawn from the planet to the sun sweeps out equal areas in equal times.

 If we consider the area function $A$, this is equivalent to saying that $\dot A$ is constant.
-To prove this, we need to consider that for smol times $dt$, we can approximate the area as
+To prove this, we need to consider that for small times $dt$, we can approximate the area as
 $$
 dA = \frac{1}{2}\|\mathbf{r \times v} \|dt
 $$